 - duplicate transmission and duplicate discarding;

-- for split and LWA bearers, routing and reordering.
+- for split and LWA bearers, routing and reordering;

+- for DAPS bearers, routing and reordering.

 PDCP uses the services provided by the RLC sublayer and the LWAAP sublayer.

 PDCP is used for SRBs, DRBs, and SLRBs mapped on DCCH, DTCH, and STCH type of logical channels.
 PDCP is not used for any other type of logical channels.
 PDCP is not used for SRB1bis.
+DAPS PDCP is only used for DAPS DRB.

 NEXT CHANGE